 4) So why waste your money and time and getting such a useless and worthless job done?
 So you can display it on Facebook for some comments?
 Ummm … think again about edited images and their actual value to you in the real world – outside of facebook!

 5) There has been a significant upsurge in the use of terms like RAW Image and Unedited Image in images published by Photographers and Models on Facebook & other mediums.
 RAW is a image format – like a Digital Negative – not publishable on places like Facebook (At the time of writing as far as we are aware).
-The use of the term ‘Unedited‘ and ‘RAW‘ are used to suggest that the image has not been edited (But what is the Photographers, Models, Publishers interpretation of unedited – I am sure they are all probably different!) is it being used to falsely imply the image is 100 % unedited? – but why then is it not stated as 100 % unedited and a definition of such associated with it?
+The use of the term ‘Unedited‘ and ‘RAW‘ are used to suggest that the image has not been edited (But what is the Photographers, Models, Publishers interpretation of unedited – I am sure they are all probably different for each person!).
+Is it being used to falsely imply the image is 100 % unedited? – but why then is it not stated as 100 % unedited and a definition of such associated with it?
 This could be because the image has been adjusted for contrast, brightness, tone & saturation etc and may be even cropped (and may be more) – and calling it unedited / RAW simply because the model has not been airbrushed (or or similar) or one of many other combinations of editing carried out or not on it and then incorrectly classified as RAW or Unedited.
 Is it to simply mislead?
 Who knows!
 This is why we point to a very detailed explanation of what what what we do / do not do and why.